barchart/aws-lambda-suppressor/README.md

 ## Operation

-Each time a Lambda function is invoked, a record with the invoking event's identifier is written to a DyanmoDB table (using a conditional write).
+Each time a Lambda function is invoked, a record keyed by the invoking event's identifier is written to a DyanmoDB table (using a conditional write).
 If the write fails, we know this event has already been processed and the Lambda function's processing should stop.